-Insurance for Assisted Living Facilities and Nursing Homes
+Insurance for Seniors in Assisted Living Facilities and Nursing Homes

 When a loved one moves into an assisted living facility, you want to make sure their personal belongings are protected from the unexpected.
-By adding nursing/assisted living facility personal property and liability coverage to your homeowners policy, you can ensure their peace of mind.
+By adding nursing home and assisted living facility personal property and liability coverage to your homeowners policy, you can help ensure their peace of mind.

 Adding Nursing Home and Assisted Living Insurance to Your Homeowners Policy

-If the nursing home or assisted living facility where your loved one lives is located in the American Family Insurance operating territory, you can add this coverage to your homeowners policy.
+If the nursing home or assisted living facility where your loved one lives is located within the American Family Insurance operating territory, you can add this coverage to your homeowners policy.

-Add this coverage and rest assured that your loved one has just the right amount of personal property and liability protection.
+Add this coverage and feel assured that your loved one has just the right amount of personal property and liability protection.

-Any property owned or in the care of your loved one is covered by this additional coverage up to the limits you’ve selected.
-The coverage is valid while the insured resides in the facility, no matter if their residence is temporary or permanent.
+Any personal property owned or in the care of your loved one is covered by this additional coverage up to the limits you’ve selected.
+The coverage is valid while the insured resides in the assisted living or nursing facility, whether their residence is temporary or permanent.

-For example: Your grandmother is listed on your homeowners policy’s nursing/assisted living facility personal property and liability endorsement.
+For example: Your grandmother is listed on your home insurance policy’s nursing/assisted living facility personal property and liability endorsement.
 The facility she lives in experiences a fire and her dresser, clothing and personal items are damaged or destroyed.
-But she shouldn’t worry — and neither should you — because those personal items are covered.
+With this coverage, she shouldn’t worry — and neither should you — because those personal items are covered.

-Similar to the liability coverage provided by your homeowners policy, your relatives are covered if they’re found liable for accidental injuries to others or damages to others property.
-However, any injuries to personnel of the nursing home or assisted living facility are not covered by this addition.
+Like the liability coverage provided by your homeowners policy, your relatives are covered if they’re found liable for accidental injuries to others or damages to others property.
+However, any injuries to personnel of the nursing home or assisted living facility are not covered by this additional coverage.

-Nursing and assisted living coverage isn’t meant to cover more than $15,000 worth of personal property — and for those who need coverage that exceeds that value, we recommend talking with your agent about a renters policy.
+Nursing and assisted living coverage isn’t meant to cover more than $15,000 worth of personal property — and for those who need coverage that exceeds that value, we recommend talking with your agent about a renters policy for your loved one.

-Your loved one deserves the best care and insurance coverage for themselves and their belongings.
+Your family deserves the best care and insurance coverage for themselves and their belongings.
 Talk with your American Family Insurance agent to make sure your relative’s living facility can be covered by your homeowners policy.